Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Proposed Adjusted WDRO Estimator

 \end{proposition}

-Proposition \ref{sufficient2} implies that the linearity of the hypothesis function and the equation \eqref{sufficient2eq} can promise $H(\beta_\ast)$ is a rescaling of $\beta_\ast$.
+Proposition \ref{sufficient2} implies that the linearity of the hypothesis function and the equation \eqref{sufficient2eq} can promise that $H(\mathbf{z})$ is a rescaling of $\mathbf{z}$.
+The associated function $H_n(\mathbf{z})$ is defined by

+In this way, the expression of the adjusted WDRO estimator could be simplified.
 In particular, the conditions in Proposition \ref{sufficient2} can be satisfied by multiple statistical models, e.g., linear regression, logistic regression, and Poisson regression.
 The details can be found in Section \ref{glmdro}.